StephenHLin/Klayout_ExampleLibrary/README.md

 ### DEV_Library
 This is an example of how to setup a library for quick proto-typing/testing of a device's code.
 This method **WILL** display errors if any issues arise.
 You can move your device's code into the organization method shown in the example library afterwards
 ### ExampleLibrary
 This library shows how a final library can be organized to be modular.
+This method **WILL NOT** display errors if there are any.
 The advantage is to have each individual device's PCELL code and dependencies be stored as its own singular file.
 This way multiple same names can be used without having to worry about overlap.
 Furthermore it prevents accidental changes to devices that would've otherwise shared the same functions
 ### Example_LayoutScript
 This shows how to setup a automatic layout creating script, similar to the 'dofile' used in AMPLE.
 Note that in this example the GC is disabled as each GC would be different size and it's dimensions are unique.